 Authors: Teng Wang, Du Li, Yu Jin and Sundeep Narravula

-Electronic Arts (EA) is a leading company in the gaming industry, providing over a thousand games to serve billions of users worldwide.
+Electronic Arts (EA) is a leading company in the gaming industry, providing dozens of games to serve billions of users worldwide each year.
 Making near real-time decisions for EA’s online services is critical for our business.
 This blog describes a data platform on AWS based on Presto and Alluxio to support online services with instantaneous response within the gaming industry.

 The EA Data & AI Department builds hundreds of platforms to manage petabytes of data generated by games and users everyday.
 These platforms consist of a wide range of data analytics, from real-time data ingestion to ETL pipelines.
 Formatted data produced by our department is widely adopted by executives, producers, product managers, game engineers, and designers for marketing and monetization, game design, customer engagement, player retention, and end-user experience.